Composite vs. Asphalt Shingles: Which Roof Makes Sense for Your Missouri Home?

 What Are Asphalt Shingles?

-Asphalt shingles are the most widely used roofing material in the United States, covering roughly 80 percent of residential roofs.
-They consist of a fiberglass mat base coated in asphalt and topped with ceramic granules that provide UV protection and color.
+Asphalt shingles cover roughly 80 percent of residential roofs in the U.S. They use a fiberglass mat coated in asphalt and topped with ceramic granules for UV protection and color.

 This is where the comparison matters most for local homeowners.
-Central Missouri throws everything at a roof — ice storms, hail, 90-degree heat with brutal humidity, and straight-line winds that can exceed 80 mph during spring storm season.
+Mid-Missouri roofs deal with ice storms, hail, 90-degree summer heat with heavy humidity, and straight-line winds above 80 mph during spring storms.

 Hail Resistance

-According to NOAA, our region averages several significant hail events per year.
-Composite shingles carry Class 4 impact resistance as a standard feature, meaning they are tested to withstand 2-inch hail impacts.
-Most architectural asphalt shingles are rated Class 1 to 3, though some premium products like GAF Armor Shield II earn Class 4 ratings.
+Our region sees multiple significant hail events each year, according to NOAA’s St. Louis forecast office.
+Composite shingles carry a Class 4 impact rating across the board — tested to withstand 2-inch hail impacts.
+Most architectural asphalt shingles rate Class 1 through 3, though premium lines like GAF Armor Shield II reach Class 4.

 Wind Performance